-- 2.17 We maintain a database of contacts to keep people informed of new policy initiatives.
+- 1.25 We maintain a database of contacts to keep people informed of new policy initiatives.
 There is a similar database of planning agent contacts for development management.
-In order to register comments on applications and documents, we require contact details which will help us to contact you in regard to the comments made. - 2.18 The Town and Country Planning (Local Planning) (England) Regulations 2012, requires copies of all representations to be made publically available.
-The Council will also publish names and associated representations on its website but will not publish personal information such as telephone numbers, or email addresses. - 2.19 In accordance with the General Data Protection Regulations (GDPR) the information on the databases and provided in association with planning applications will only be used for appropriate purposes, as agreed when originally provided.
+These databases are both covered by GDPR and only used to provide updates for which those who have signed dup to the database have requested to be sent e.g. the Regulation 18 Local Plan.
+In order to register comments on applications and documents, we require contact details which will help us to contact you in regard to the comments made. - 1.26 The Town and Country Planning (Local Planning) (England) Regulations 2012, requires copies of all representations to be made publicly available.
+The Council will also publish names and associated representations on its website but will not publish personal information such as telephone numbers, or email addresses. - 1.27 In accordance with the General Data Protection Regulations (GDPR) the information on the databases and provided in association with planning applications will only be used for appropriate purposes, as agreed when originally provided.
 The information will only be kept for the necessary period of time required.
 The Council has an updated privacy policy which can be viewed on the website.